exponea/exponea-ios-sdk/Documentation/fetch-data.md

 parent:
   uri: ios-sdk
 content:
-  excerpt: Fetch data from Bloomreach Engagement using the iOS SDK
+  excerpt: Fetch data from Bloomreach Marketing using the iOS SDK
 ---

 The SDK provides methods to retrieve data from the {user.mkg} platform.
 Responses are available in a completion handler closure.